- Who We Are

 I want to go to E3, how do I get in?

 Want to work in one of the world’s most exciting and innovative industries?

-We’re a close-knit team of creative, diverse, driven professionals working together to advocate for the video game industry.
+We’re a close-knit team of creative, diverse, and driven professionals working together to advocate for the video game industry.
 We love what we do.
 Our work at the ESA is meaningful because we’re genuinely passionate about video games and all they represent.